What are self-improvement books?

 According to Brian Tracy, eating a frog is just a metaphor to tackle the most challenging task.
 Doing this consistently you may have the greatest positive impact on your day and life as well.

 The book gives a clear and concise idea to improve your productivity and to feel more satisfied with your own performance.
-According to Brian Tracy it’s high time to stop procrastinating and get more important things done more.
-As the successful people don’t try to do everything at a time but they focus on their most important tasks and get those done first.
+According to Brian Tracy, it’s high time to stop procrastinating and get more important things done more. successful people don’t try to do everything at a time but they focus on their most important tasks and get those done first.
 That’s how they eat their frogs.

 2. Think and Grow Rich